bytecodealliance/component-docs/component-model/src/design/wit.md

 `result<T, E>` for any types `T` and `E` may contain a value of type `T` _or_ a value of type `E` (but not both).
-This is typically used for "value or error" situations: for example, a HTTP request function might return a result, with the success case (the `T` type) representing a HTTP response, and the error case (the `E` type) representing the various kinds of error that might occur:
+For example, a HTTP request function might return a result, with the success case (the `T` type) representing a HTTP response, and the error case (the `E` type) representing the various kinds of error that might occur: